History of Maxine Waters in Timeline

 January 2008: Endorsed Hillary Clinton

-August 2008: Waters Introduces Stop VULTURE Funds Act
+August 2008: Waters introduces Stop VULTURE Funds Act

 September 2008: Arranged Meetings for OneUnited Bank

-2008: National Housing Trust Enacted
+2008: Enactment of National Housing Trust

 June 2009: Named Porker of the Month